Climate Summary for Florida - May 2014

 The Florida State University

-Table 1: May average temperatures and departures from normal (°F) for selected cities.
+Table 1: May average temperatures and departures from normal (inches) for select cities.

-Table 2: May precipitation totals and departures from normal (inches) for selected cities.
+Table 2: May precipitation totals and departures from normal (inches) for select cities.

 Table 3: Select daily rainfall records (inches) broken during May (compiled from NOAA, NWS).